How To Actually Be Helpful When Your Partner F&$%#ing Hates Their Job

-“Karen from sales is such a bitch!” your wife laments when you’re washing the dishes.
+“Denise from sales is such a bitch!” your wife laments when you’re washing the dishes.
 You already know this.
-You’ve heard all about Karen.
+You’ve heard all about Denise.
 You’ve also heard about the office’s shitty hours, the company’s lack of employee care, and your wife’s overall frustration with her current situation.
-She hates her job.
+Again and again you hear the refrain in different terms: She hates her job.

-It’s frustrating to hear your partner complain about her job, because you feel for her and want to help her but also because listening to anyone gripe about work for extended periods of time is worse than watching Kevin Can’t Wait for 12 hours straight.
-You want to help, but all you feel useful for nodding like a Bobblehead and repeating, “That sucks” and “I’m sorry” until your sound chip fritzes out.
+It’s frustrating to hear your partner complain about their job, because you feel for them and want to help them.
+But also because listening to anyone gripe about work for extended periods of time is worse than watching Kevin Can’t Wait for 12 hours straight.
+You want to be of use, but all you feel useful for is nodding like a Bobblehead and repeating, “That sucks” and “I’m sorry” until your sound chip fritzes out.

 When you have a partner who hates her situation, your first instinct is to try and fix it, right away and for good.
 Ignore that urge.
 “Problem solving is socialized in boys from a young age,” says Elizabeth Earnshaw, Licensed Marriage and Family Therapist.
 “When people have problems, they don’t want problem solving at first.
 They want understanding.”
 To show that understanding, Earnshaw suggests telling your partner her feelings resonate with you.
 “Simply saying something like, ‘It makes sense to me that you don’t like it there.
 I wouldn’t like it either if my boss acted like that.’ shows that you’re trying to communicate without solving the problem.
 It’s validating, and validation makes people feel understood.
 That’s what your partner wants.”